What Customer Lifetime Value (CLV) Is & How to Calculate It

 CLV can be helpful for several reasons.
 First, it allows you to identify customers who are valuable, high performers, and low performers.
 These customers are the ones who will bring you more profit.
 By identifying these high performers, you can take more time to build relationships and create stronger bonds with them.

-Second, CLV is the best way to compare your product with your competitors.
+Second, CLV is the best way to compare your product with those of your competitors.
 Once you identify your high-performance customers, you can use their values to help you determine what products and services your competitors offer that are most similar to yours.

 Finally, CLV can be an excellent tool for your personal growth.
 When you see a customer's value to your business, you'll become more motivated to keep that customer.